iitalics/Opal/docs/Syntax.md

 ----------------------------------------

 Functions are defined in the toplevel scope using the `fn` keyword.
-Although Opal supports type inference, the types of each argument to the function must be specified.
+Opal supports type inference, but you can specify the argument types explicitly.
+Often, this type annotations help readability and code safety.
-However, the return value will be automatically inferred.
+The return value will always be automatically inferred.

     // syntax:
     //  function:
     //    fn <name> ( <arguments>, ... ) { <body> }
     //  argument:
+    //    <name>
     //    <name> : <type>

     // examples:
     fn pi () { 3.1415926535 }          // returns the mathematical constant "pi"
-    fn twice (x : int) { x + x }       // takes an integer, 'x', and returns its double fn identity (x : #a) { x }         // takes some data of any kind and returns it
+    fn twice (x : int) { x + x }       // takes an integer, 'x', and returns its double fn identity (x) { x }              // takes some data of any kind and returns it

 The return value of a function is the result of the expression that immediately proceeds it, as shown in the examples above.